-Parameter FY 2024-25 (Current Financial Year) FY 2023-24 (Previous Financial Year) Water intensity per rupee of turnover adjusted for Purchasing Power Parity (PPP) (Total water consumption / Revenue from operations adjusted for PPP) Not applicable Not applicable Water intensity in terms of physical output Not applicable Not applicable Water intensity (optional) - the relevant metric may be selected by the entity Note: Indicate if any independent assessment/ evaluation/assurance has be een carried out by a n external agency?
-(Y/N) If yes, name of the external agency No independent assessment has been carried out by an external agency d process to engage with the government authorized agency. uring the year.
-How ever, we are in the Provide the following details related to water discharged:
+Parameter FY 2024-25 (Current Financial Year) FY 2023-24 (Previous Financial Year) Water intensity per rupee of turnover adjusted for Purchasing Power Parity (PPP) (Total water consumption / Revenue from operations adjusted for PPP) Not applicable Not applicable Water intensity in terms of physical output Not applicable Not applicable Water intensity (optional) - the relevant metric may be selected by the entity

+Note: Indicate if any independent assessment/ evaluation/assurance has been carried out by an external agency?
+(Y/N) If yes, name of the external agency

+No independent assessment has been carried out by an external agency during the year.
+However, we are in the process to engage with the government authorized agency.

+4. Provide the following details related to water discharged:

 Parameter FY 2024-25 (Current Financial Year) FY 2023-24 (Previous Financial Year)

 Water discharge by destination and level of treatment (in kiloliters)

 (i) To Surface water

 - No treatment 0 0

 - With treatment - please specify level of treatment 0 0

 (ii) To Groundwater

 - No treatment 0 0

 - With treatment - please specify level of treatment 0 0

 (iii) To Seawater

 - No treatment 0 0

-With treatment - please specify level of treatment 0 0
+- With treatment - please specify level of treatment 0 0

 (iv) Sent to third-parties

 - No treatment 0 0

 - With treatment - please specify level of treatment 417912 860720

 (v) Others

 - No treatment 0 0

 - With treatment - please specify level of treatment 0 0

 Total water discharged (in kiloliters) 417912 860720